A look at Neymar's insane Al Hilal contract, including his salary and other privileges

 After failed attempts to sign Lionel Messi and Kylian Mbappe during the 2023-24 summer transfer window, Al Hilal successfully secured their marquee signing in the form of Neymar Jr. The Brazilian becomes the biggest signing in the Saudi Pro League since Cristiano Ronaldo in January this year.

-According to reports, Neymar Jr will draw a monstrous salary of around USD 300 million (INR 2,492 crore approx.) per year from the Saudi Pro League club.
-If commercial deals with the club are factored in, the Brazilian’s annual earnings could amount to a whopping USD 400 million (INR 3,323 crore approx.).
+According to reports, Neymar Jr will draw a monstrous salary of around USD 300 million (RM1.3 billion approx.) per year from the Saudi Pro League club.
+If commercial deals with the club are factored in, the Brazilian’s annual earnings could amount to a whopping USD 400 million (RM1.8 billion approx.).
 The contract will see him stay at the Riyadh-based club for two years.

-In addition, for each match he features in that Al Hilal wins, Neymar Jr will receive a bonus of approximately USD 87,000 (INR 72 lakh approx.).
+In addition, for each match he features in that Al Hilal wins, Neymar Jr will receive a bonus of approximately USD 87,000 (RM400k approx.).
 That is not all!
-The forward will also receive around USD 543,200 (INR 4 crore approx.) for each post on social media from his account which promotes Saudi Arabia.
+The forward will also receive around USD 543,200 (RM2 million approx.) for each post on social media from his account which promotes Saudi Arabia.
 Forget raining money, Neymar Jr is all set to be flooded by it!

 What other privileges will Neymar get at Al Hilal?